mohitpai/journey-optimizer.en/help/using/campaigns/get-started-experiment.md

 +++Form new hypotheses, and test continuously

-To gain true business insights, you should not run just one test.
+To gain true business insights, you should stick to just one Experiment.
 Instead, follow up experiments by formulating new hypotheses, and running new tests with different changes, on different segments, and by examining the impact on the different metrics.
 +++

 ## Interpreting the results of your Experimentation